pratt3000/Autonomous-cars/README.md

-This is a video of the code working on a actual vehicle. cool right? :) <br>
+This is a video of the code working on an actual vehicle. cool right? :) <br>
 I know it appears quite janky when looked at like this but I had applied smoothing so the actual controlling of the car was smoother and didnt involve as many jerks.